Last Updated on: 28th September 2023, 09:38 am

-With the musculoskeletal system, the parrot can’t coordinate its muscles.
-That’s because the muscles are unable to respond to the signals the brain is sending.
+Due to the inability of the muscles to respond to the brain’s signals, the parrot is incapable of coordinating with its musculoskeletal system.
 As a result, parrots with ataxia:

-- Stand with their legs splayed apart in order to balance
+- Stand with their legs splayed apart to balance.

-- Use their beaks to hold onto the bars.
-This stops them from falling over
+- Use their beaks to hold onto the bars to stop them from falling over.

-- Stumble and fall over when they walk
+- They stumble and fall over when they walk.

 Can Ataxia Kill Parrots?

-Ataxia can be fatal, but it all depends on what’s causing it in the first place.
-Some parrots get better with a course of antibiotics, while others need extensive rehabilitation to get them walking and balancing properly again.
+Ataxia can be fatal, but it depends on the cause.
+Some parrots improve with antibiotics, while others need extensive rehabilitation to walk and balance again.

-There’s also no way of preventing ataxia because it can develop due to so many health conditions.
-For example, tumors and spinal cord issues are commonly the result of compromised genes.
+There’s no way to prevent ataxia because it can develop due to many conditions.
+For example, tumors and spinal cord issues are often due to compromised genes.

-- Keep your parrot’s ears clean to try to prevent nasty infections
+- Clean the parrot’s ears to prevent infections.

-- Position the perches properly so that your parrot isn’t at risk of falling and banging its head
+- Position the perches so the parrot doesn’t fall and hit its head.

-- Provide a healthy, nutritionally-rich diet to prevent deficiencies
+- Provide a healthy diet to prevent nutrient deficiencies.

-- Maintain a warm, constant temperature to reduce the risk of respiratory problems
+- Maintain a warm, constant temperature to avoid respiratory problems.

 How To Treat Ataxia in Parrots?

-- Provide a quiet environment for your bird to recover
+- Provide a quiet environment to assist with recovery.

-- Place food and water in shallow dishes that are placed within your bird’s reach
+- Place food and water in shallow dishes within easy reach.

-- Observe your parrot daily in case other symptoms arise
+- Observe the parrot closely in case other symptoms arise.

 Why Do Parrots Fall Off Their Perch?